Soul (building): Design

 The tower was designed by the local architectural company DBI Design PL.The design includes 288 units on 77 floors and 5,700 m² of retail space.
 An average square metre cost of A$16,490, made Soul the highest priced units on the Gold Coast at the time.

 Units

 Soul's penthouse, which spans four levels, was Australia's highest-selling apartment at A$16.75 million.
 Beneath the penthouse are three sub-penthouses each occupying a whole floor.
-Sales were strong between 2006 and 2008, however the 2007 global financial crisis curtailed purchases.
+Sales were strong between 2006 and 2008, however the 2008 financial crisis curtailed purchases.
 All units in the building were sold for more than $1 million each.

 Buyers from China were specifically targeted after strong sales from Chinese visitors were recorded early in 2010.
 Overall most purchases were made from people living in the South East Queensland region.
 In early 2009 sales of units in Soul had slowed with just over 100 units still for sale.
 By July 2010, three-quarters of the units had been sold.